 Long story short: life is far more interesting when you stop perceiving things as random and start perceiving them as connected.

-In that way, you can start to see where your actions, big or small, yours or someone else's, are crafting the reality you inhale and exhale on a daily basis.
+In that way, you start to see where your actions, big or small, yours or someone else's, are crafting the reality you inhale and exhale on a daily basis.

 Image